dt-dtran/tls/docs/api/certificate.md

 Get certificates by Account ID

-- Parameters: JSON Request of Account ID
+- Parameters: JSON Request of Account ID (UUID string)
   - Since Account ID is an UUID format, Account is coverted to str.
 - Response: JSON Object List of certificates belonging to that Account ID